wechaty/docusaurus/jekyll/_posts/2021-07-10-google-season-of-docs-guide.md

 We need a final blog with the YouTube final video and a summary of the whole work.
 The video needs to be uploaded to youtube, and contact Huan to add it to the playlist of wechaty.

+The final Blog is to be written after most of PRs get merged, volunteers will announce the time to write a final blog when it is ready.

 Report template as follows:

 - Title: `GSoD 2021-Final-your_title`